qinyixuansachie/qinyixuansachie/README.md

-- 👋 Hi, I’m Yixuan Qin aka @MatsuzawaKiku in virtual world
+- 👋 Hi, I’m Yixuan Qin aka @MatsuzawaKiku
 - 👀 I’m interested in AI and game developing, dreaming to develop our own pixel game with my friend
 - 🌱 I’m currently in software engineering program at McGill
 - 💞️ Looking forward to learn more about complete software development process
 - 📫 Please reach me yixuan.qin@mail.mcgill.ca
+- p.s.
+I've written some very basic java application for practicing

 <!---
 MatsuzawaKiku/MatsuzawaKiku is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.